bacon-delight/project-image-convolutions-vue/README.md

 npm run serve
 ```

-See [Configuration Reference](https://cli.vuejs.org/config/) for more details
+See [Configuration Reference](https://cli.vuejs.org/config/) for more details.